 Tape-in hair extensions are another great option for thin hair because each weft is lightweight.
 Tape-in extensions are typically applied by sandwiching two extensions on top of a piece of hair.
 If you have thin hair, it may be wise to use single-sided tape-in extensions, which will give your hair a lightweight feel.
 You can achieve many styles for thin hair with these extensions.

 Another benefit of tape-in extensions is that they don’t require any heat or product to apply.
+They’re also great for people with short hair who want to easily blend their extensions.
 While tape-ins can work on thin hair, using adhesives long-term may cause excessive stress to individual strands.
-We recommend asking a Pro whether consistently using tape-ins is safe for your hair type.
+We recommend asking a stylist whether consistently using tape-ins is safe for your hair type.

 Hair Extensions To Think Twice About